ryanmio/Fediverse-Decentralized-Ads/docs/Decentralized_Advertising_Fediverse_ActivityPub.md

 3. **ActivityPub Flags**: Use ActivityPub activities or flags in user profiles to indicate their opt-out or consent status.

 By implementing these features, the system ensures users have complete control over their data and ad experience.

+### Budget Management and Billing

+This section outlines the process of budget management and billing in the decentralized ad network.
+It covers how advertisers set budgets, how these budgets are distributed and tracked, and how billing is handled.

+#### Budget Setup and Ad Creation

+1. **Initial Budget and Ad Creation**: The advertiser begins by selecting a client that supports ad creation.
+Within this client, they define their ad and set an initial budget for it.
+This budget represents the total amount the advertiser is willing to spend on the ad campaign.

+2. **Payment to Client**: The advertiser makes a payment to the client equal to the initial budget.
+This payment is held by the client and is used to fund the distribution and display of the ad across the network.

+#### Ad Distribution and Budget Tracking

+1. **Federation of Ad Activity**: Once the payment is confirmed, the client creates an `ad:Ad` activity that includes the ad content and the budget.
+This activity is then federated to all participating servers in the network.

+2. **Budget Distribution and Local Tracking**: Each participating server receives the `ad:Ad` activity and records the budget associated with the ad.
+This budget is used to track the consumption of the ad on that server, based on user interactions.
+Each server maintains a local tally of the budget consumed based on user interactions.
+This includes actions such as ad views, clicks, and other engagements.
+The tally is updated in real-time as users interact with the ads.
+This local tracking allows each server to independently monitor its share of the budget, ensuring accurate and decentralized budget management.

+#### Budget Updates and Monitoring

+1. **Milestone-Based Updates**: Budget updates are sent at predefined milestones like 50%, 75%, and 100% of local budget consumption.
+Upon reaching a milestone, the server sends an `ad:BudgetUpdate` activity to a commonly subscribed "Budget Topic".
+Servers adjust their local tally based on updates received from the "Budget Topic".

+2. **Cap Monitoring and Stopping**: Each server stops displaying the ad if the local tally reaches or exceeds the initial budget.
+A brief "cooling-off" period is allowed to account for any in-flight activities.

+3. **Final Reconciliation**: A final `ad:BudgetSummary` activity is sent to the "Budget Topic" for reconciliation.
+Advertisers are notified when significant milestones are reached or the budget is consumed.

+#### Budget Lock-In, Revenue Sharing and Settlement

+1. **Campaign Creation and Budget Reservation**: The advertiser creates a campaign on the origin server and allocates a specific budget to it.
+This budget is reserved from the advertiser's pre-loaded account balance, ensuring it's not utilized for other campaigns.

+2. **Ad Distribution**: The ad, along with the budget information, is federated to participating servers.

+3. **Revenue Sharing Agreement and Budget Utilization**: A predefined revenue-sharing agreement exists between the origin server and participating servers, based on metrics like clicks, views, etc. Participating servers tally their share of the budget based on user interactions and report back to the origin server at predefined intervals.

+4. **Interim and Final Settlements**: At these intervals, the origin server transfers the earned share to each participating server, deducting it from the locked-in budget.
+Once the campaign ends or the budget is consumed, final settlements are made.
+Any leftover budget is unlocked and made available for future campaigns or withdrawal.

+This centralized approach simplifies billing and settlement while ensuring that campaigns are pre-funded, reducing financial risk for all servers involved.

 ### Monetization